MicrosoftDocs/customer-insights/ci-docs/data/segments.md

 1. Select **Back** to return to the main page for segments.

+## Automated deactivation of unused segments

+To optimize refresh performance, the system automatically deactivates unused segments every day.
+Unused segments are segments that aren't used in exports, measures, other segments, or in Customer Insights - Journeys in the past 30 days and create more than 45 days ago.

+Admins get a weekly summary of the deactivated segments for their information.
+They can then delete these segments if they are no longer needed or reactivate them if they intend to use them again.
+Alternatively, segment owners can [specify segments that are excluded from the automated deactivation](tbd.md).
+Deactivated segments don't refresh automatically when the system refreshes.

 ## Manage the number of active segments

 When you approach or exceed the number of active segments based on the [service limits](service-limits.md), you might experience the following: